HA2077/SmartChef/README.md

 * **C++ Integration for Queue (DSA):** Implement the core order processing queue using C++ for maximum performance, leveraging Data Structures and Algorithms (DSA) principles to handle order flow efficiently under high load.
 * **Network Capabilities:** Implement client-server architecture so POS, Kitchen, and Admin dashboards can operate on separate devices.
 * **Advanced Analytics:** Add features like trend analysis, labor cost reporting, and inventory management.
+* **Modern GUI Framework:** Transition from Tkinter to a more modern GUI library (like PyQt, Kivy, or CustomTkinter) to improve the user interface aesthetic and modern look.

 ---